BIATeam/BIADocs/docs/40-DeveloperGuide/145-FileDownloaderService.md

 ## How It Works

-The `IBiaFileDownloaderService` interface exposes five methods that together cover the complete download lifecycle:
+The `IFileDownloaderService` interface exposes five methods that together cover the complete download lifecycle:

 | Method | Description |
 |---|---|